This page will be revised to show my current policy.

 Supporting established clients in OR via teletherapy

-As of April 13, 2020, OR has granted my request to provide continuity of care to established clients residing in OR via teletherapy as an Emergency Visiting Psychologist.
-The permit expires September 26, 2020.
+As of April 13, 2020, I can provide continuity of care to established clients residing in Oregon via teletherapy as an Emergency Visiting Psychologist.
+The Oregon permit expires September 26, 2020.

-These are stressful times that also have the potential to unite us in helping each other.
-If you are an established client and are feeling overwhelmed, please try to contact me at (415) 271-2350.
+If you are an established client and are feeling overwhelmed, please contact me at (415) 271-2350.
 I want to help, but this is not a 24 hour/7 day crisis line.
 If you can’t reach me in a timely manner, contact the Clark County Crisis Hotline at 800.626.8137.
 For life-threatening emergencies or situations requiring an immediate on-scene response, please dial 911.

-For established clients only, please feel free to call with any questions at (415) 271-2350.
-If I don’t get back to you by late in the day, please call back.
-You can also text me at this number, or email me at email@example.com for routine logistical communications that don’t reveal your protected health information.
-Be aware that personal information sent this way may not be secure.
-I also offer encrypted email at firstname.lastname@example.org, which meets HIPAA (Health Insurance Portability and Accountability Act) security requirements.
+If you try to call or text and I don’t get back to you by late in the day, please try again.
+Although such contacts are usually reliable, the call or text may not have gone through.
+You can also email me at email@example.com for routine logistical communications that don’t reveal your protected health information.
+Information sent this way may not be secure.
+I also offer encrypted email at firstname.lastname@example.org, which meets HIPAA security requirements.